ACTHIV 2021 CME/CE Information

 ABOUT THE CONFERENCE

-The 13th Annual American Conference for the Treatment of HIV (ACTHIV) is the premier conference in the United States dedicated exclusively to frontline clinicians caring for individuals living with HIV infection or who are at risk of acquiring HIV infection.
+The 15th Annual American Conference for the Treatment of HIV (ACTHIV) is the premier conference in the United States dedicated exclusively to members of the frontline team who care for individuals living with HIV infection or who are at risk of acquiring HIV infection.
 The conference delivers information to learners on new developments and research findings that can be rapidly translated and directly applied to the clinical setting.

-ACTHIV is targeted toward the frontline care team of persons with or at risk of acquiring HIV infection: physicians (both specialists and primary care/family medicine), advanced practice nurses, nurses, physician assistants, pharmacists, and medical case managers (including social workers).
+ACTHIV is targeted toward the members of the frontline team caring for persons with or at risk of acquiring HIV: physicians (both specialists and primary care/family medicine), advanced practice nurses, physician assistants, nurses, pharmacists, and medical case managers.

 GLOBAL CONFERENCE OBJECTIVES / LEARNING OUTCOMES